Chantal Gosselin Sells 3,000 Shares of Wheaton Precious Metals Corp. (TSE:WPM) Stock

 Wall Street Analyst Weigh In

 WPM has been the topic of a number of analyst reports.
+Canaccord Genuity Group boosted their price objective on shares of Wheaton Precious Metals from C$67.00 to C$75.00 in a research report on Tuesday.
 National Bank Financial decreased their price objective on shares of Wheaton Precious Metals from C$68.00 to C$65.00 in a research report on Monday, March 13th.
 Stifel Nicolaus boosted their price objective on shares of Wheaton Precious Metals from C$64.00 to C$66.00 in a research report on Monday, January 23rd.
-National Bankshares decreased their price objective on shares of Wheaton Precious Metals from C$68.00 to C$65.00 and set an “outperform” rating on the stock in a research report on Monday, March 13th.
-Canaccord Genuity Group boosted their price objective on shares of Wheaton Precious Metals from C$67.00 to C$75.00 in a research report on Tuesday.
-Finally, CSFB decreased their price objective on shares of Wheaton Precious Metals from C$65.00 to C$60.00 in a research report on Thursday, March 2nd.
+CSFB decreased their price objective on shares of Wheaton Precious Metals from C$65.00 to C$60.00 in a research report on Thursday, March 2nd.
+Finally, National Bankshares decreased their price objective on shares of Wheaton Precious Metals from C$68.00 to C$65.00 and set an “outperform” rating on the stock in a research report on Monday, March 13th.

 About Wheaton Precious Metals